Cervical Kyphosis: Causes and Treatments

 • Computed Tomography (CT): Helps in assessing bony abnormalities and surgical planning.

-Treatment Options for Cervical Kyphosis
+Cervical Kyphosis Treatment

-Management of cervical kyphosis aims to alleviate symptoms, restore spinal alignment, and prevent further progression.
+Treatment of cervical kyphosis aims to alleviate symptoms, restore spinal alignment, and prevent further progression.
 Treatment modalities include:

 Conservative Management